Documentation

 Overview

 CSV Workbench is a powerful, privacy-first browser application for validating and managing CSV files.
 Built with React 19 and powered by WebAssembly validation engines, it provides enterprise-grade CSV validation entirely within your browser.
 Offline-capable Progressive Web App (PWA) with Service Workers.
-Requires Chrome 86+ or Edge 86+ on laptop/desktop.
+Requires latest Chrome or latest Edge on laptop/desktop.

 đź”’ 100% Local Processing